Trips

 Dalpura is a relatively short canyon on the north side of the Grose Valley.
-It has one short abseil and it is usually easy to avoid swimming.
-The canyon is pleasant but not particularly spectacular.
-Access is quite easy making it a short day.
+It has one short - and optional - abseil, and it is usually easy to avoid swimming.
+The canyon is pleasant and pretty, though not especially spectacular.
+Though hordes of Instagrammers in recent years might beg to differ!
+Unfortunately this means that what was usually a quiet canyon can be very busy.

 Entry